aayushbatwara/blackjack/README.md

 #### ctime
     • For random number generation

+### Compilation and Execution Instructions
+1. Download the files from the github repository
+2. Launch terminal and change the directory of the terminal to corresponding folder containing all the game files
+3. Put terminal on full screen
+4. Enter the command 'make main' followed by './main'
+5. Follow the prompts on screen to play the game.

+Note: Do not enter any invalid inputs or the program will not run as expected

 ### Game Rules
 1. In Blackjack, the player has to try to beat the dealer without going bust.
 2. Numbered cards are worth their actual value, face cards are all worth 10, and Aces are worth either 1 or 11, whichever leads to a better hand.